rusefi/rusefi_documentation/Technical/All-Supported-Triggers.md

 TODO: implement a feature so that trigger could be defined via TunerStudio

-If your have an unknown or an unsupported trigger shape, once you've confirmed that trigger events are getting into the software (see "troubleshooting" sections) you need to crank your engine while rusEfi console is connected with Engine Sniffer tab active.
+If your have an unknown or an unsupported trigger shape, once you've confirmed that trigger events are getting into the software (see "troubleshooting" sections) you need to crank your engine while rusEFI console is connected with Engine Sniffer tab active.

 With long enough cranking you should get a visual log of your trigger signal, that would give you some idea of what kind of trigger shape you have.
 Save an image and post it on a forum.
 It's recommended to remove spark plugs while investigating trigger shape to make your cranking more even.

-Once preliminary shape of a new trigger is added into rusEfi firmware based on the Engine Sniffer image, second step is getting a more precise recording of the shape with exact angles.
+Once preliminary shape of a new trigger is added into rusEFI firmware based on the Engine Sniffer image, second step is getting a more precise recording of the shape with exact angles.
 This is done with spark plugs removed and Sensor Sniffer mode set to TRIGGER.
 With long enough cranking a chart of trigger shape would appear on the Sensor Sniffer tab and the console log file (see out/ folder next to rusefi console binaries) would contain the angles.
 Please post this log file on the forum for the developers to encode the new trigger shape into the software.

 ## How this works